jeffh/blog/content/05-Parsing-JSON-in-Objective-C-Part-1.md

 ```

 # In the Next Episode ...
 If this was in an application, this could be enough.
-In the next article in this series, we'll talk about how to redesign the code to increase its code reuse.
+In the next article, we'll talk about how to redesign the code to increase its code reuse.